Beryl leaves millions of Texans without power as dangerous heat descends on the region - KVIA

 But restoring power to hard-hit communities will be a multi-day undertaking, according to Thomas Gleeson, the chairman of the Public Utility Commission of Texas.
 And in the coastal city of Galveston, city officials have estimated it could be as many as two weeks before electricity is restored.

-Texas utility CenterPoint Energy has borne the brunt of the outages, with nearly 2 million customers in the dark Monday night, according to PowerOutage.us.
-Though the company had braced for Beryl’s impact, it said the damage was more severe than it had expected.
+Texas utility CenterPoint Energy has borne the brunt of the outages, and though the company had braced for Beryl’s impact, it said the damage was more severe than it had expected.
+As of Tuesday afternoon, CenterPoint still had more than 1.5 million customers without service.

 “The storm veered off the originally expected course and more heavily impacted the company’s customers, systems and infrastructure than previously anticipated, resulting in outages to more than 2.26 million customers at its peak,” it said.